Average Joe (2023 TV series)

 Average Joe is an American dark comedy-drama television series created by Robb Cullen.
 It premiered on BET+ on June 26, 2023 and later added to Netflix on August 15, 2024.

-In June 2024, the series was renewed for a second season.
+In June 2024, the series was renewed for a second season, which premiered on August 19, 2026 on Paramount+, after BET+ shut down in June.

 Plot

 An everyday plumber named Joe learns that his recently deceased father was working for the Russian mafia and stole $10 million and a car from them.
 The mafia is now looking for Joe and the money.